FLAIROx/JaxMARL/smax/environments/mamujoco/README.md

 | `walker2d_2x3` | 2 agents, 3 rotors each.
 Factored into right and left leg. |

 ## Observation and Action Spaces
 Each agent's observations are composed of the local state of the rotors it controls, as well as the state of joints at distance 1 away in the kinematic tree, and the state of the root body.
-State here refers to the position and velocity of the joint or rotor.
+State here refers to the position and velocity of the joint or body.

 Each agent's action space is the torques of the rotors it controls.